AbdoAqll/ATC_01064250226/README.md

 - **Payment Integration**:
   Integration with **Stripe** is planned to enable users to securely pay for event bookings directly through the platform.

+- **Search for Events with Relevance Ranking**:
+  A smart search feature will be added to help users find events more effectively.
+This will be implemented using Cosine Similarity between the user's search query and the event titles and descriptions in the     system.
+By representing text as vectorized tokens (e.g., TF-IDF vectors), the system will calculate similarity scores and rank results based on their relevance, allowing for a more intelligent and user-         friendly search experience.

 - **Deployment**:
   I will host the application online to make it accessible publicly for real-world usage and testing.

 These features will enhance the reliability, usability, and professionalism of the Evently platform.

 ---